 PLANNING TIPS: Once you have determined your wedding food budget, find out how many guests that amount of money can feed.

 You should be able to get this by asking a few wedding day caterers.
 You can further spend less on food by serving a few menu items – focus on the usual occasion favourites of Nigerians, such as jollof rice, moi-moi etc.

 Ensure to make your wedding plans (food, drinks, venue…) to match/ fit your spending budget.

 If you invite many but have a small venue, there a problem, If you invite many, and the food and/ drinks are not enough, there’s a problem.

 Don’t make the mistake of trying to plan a ‘big wedding’ with a small budget – coupled who went this route confessed to hating to remember their wedding day.

 Lastly on Wedding Food, Drinks and Venue Budgeting and Planning

 You can find ways to take care of people who you could not invite.
-You can decide to have an after-wedding house party for neighbors and relatives or send souvenirs/ wedding favors to colleagues.
+You can decide to have an after-wedding house party for neighbours and relatives or send souvenirs/ wedding favours to colleagues.

 Over-the-Top Venue Decoration Cost